digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 This repository is a Terraform module basically, so please go ahead and inspect the options available inside the [variables.tf](variables.tf) file.

-## Step 3 - Inspecting Cluster State
+## Step 3 - Inspecting Cluster State and Flux Deployment

 List the available Kubernetes clusters: